-Although not exactly involving intentional murder, in Team Four Star's Dragon Ball Z Abridged, Piccolo can be heard to say "Once again, wanton violence has solved all my problems with absolutely no negative repercussions."
+Although not exactly involving intentional murder, in Dragon Ball Z Abridged, Piccolo can be heard to say "Once again, wanton violence has solved all my problems with absolutely no negative repercussions."
 Cut to a news report on how the effects of Piccolo blowing up the moon will kill millions.

 In Berserk Abridged, this is Corkus's suggestion to every single problem, as well as his favorite hobby.

-Shirou in The Hill Of Swords has a habit of responding to every problem Louise has by offering to kill someone.
+Shirou in The Hill of Swords has a habit of responding to every problem Louise has by offering to kill someone.
 Mostly played for laughs, but births some Fridge Horror when you realize that early on, he would have no problem killing anyone she asked him to, regardless of any other considerations.

-In The Wizard In The Shadows, Harry is somewhat prone to this.
+In The Wizard in the Shadows, Harry is somewhat prone to this.
 Since he's been fighting a vicious war for the last four/five years, he's not particularly prone to mercy.
 Threatening his enemies with obscene violence tends to be his preferred method of getting people to do what he wants.

 John: Jesus, you were gonna kill that guy!
 Terminator: Of course.
 I'm a Terminator.
 John: Listen to me very carefully, OK?
 You're not a Terminator anymore.
 All right?
 You got that?
 You just can't go around killing people!
 Terminator: Why?
 John: Whattaya mean, why?
 'Cause you can't!
 Terminator: Why?
 John: Because you just can't, OK?
 Trust me on this.